 Date: July 2015 Source: Medicine Science | International Medical Journal.
 Abstract: The facial morphologies of identical twins were compared using the 3dMD three-dimensional (3D) photogrammetry system.
 3D images of the faces of 27-year-old identical twins were acquired and then superimposed.
 The differences were shown in a color histogram generated using 3dMD Vultus software.
 The faces […]Read More

 Thesis: Three-dimensional age-related changes of the adult face: African American female population.
 TC Sutherland.

-Date: June 2015 Source: Theses.
+Date: June 2015 Source: Thesis.
 ProQuest, Publication No. 1587083.
 University of Alabama at Birmingham.
-Adviser: Chung H. Kau Abstract: Treatment of older adults is one of the fastest growing areas in orthodontic practice.
+Adviser: Chung H. Kau.
+Abstract: Treatment of older adults is one of the fastest growing areas in orthodontic practice.
 The objectives of this study are to: 1.
 Investigate the aging of the female African American face using three-dimensional surface imaging to […]Read More

 Thesis: Investigating the Accuracy and Reproducibility of 3dMDface System for Soft Tissue Analysis.
 YM Kachroo.

 Date: June 2015.
 Source: Theses.
 ProQuest, Publication No. 1590412.
 University of California, Los Angeles.
 Advisers: Yeumin Hong; Won Moon.
 Objective: Three-dimensional (3D) soft tissue (ST) changes from orthodontic treatment can now be evaluated with the development of 3D photography.
 However, the accuracy and reliability of this method is still in question.
 This study aims to […]Read More